sigoden/apitest/README.md

 Click [jsona/spec](https://github.com/jsona/spec) to view the JSONA specification

 > By the way, there is a vscode extension supports DSL (jsona) format.

+Why use JSONA?

+The essence of api testing is to construct and send `req` data, and receive and verify `res` data.
+Data is both the main body and the core, and JSON is the most readable and universal data description format.
+Api testing also requires some specific logic.
+For example, a random number is constructed in the request, and only part of the data given in the response is checked.

+JSONA = JSON + Annotation.
+JSON is responsible for the data part, and annotations are responsible for the logic part.
+Perfectly fit the interface test requirements.

 ### Data Is Assertion